Saturday, May 5, 2012

 "Back on My Feet Again", from Bolton's sixth album...

 1990: "Nothing Compares 2 (sic) U (sic)" by Sinead O' Connor held on to #1 for a third week.
 Calloway was second with "I Wanna' Be Rich", Michael Bolton found himself at #3 with "How Can We Be Lovers" and Madonna moved from 12 to 4 with "Vogue".
-Heart was up with "All I Wanna' Do Is Make Love to You".
-The rest of the Top 10: Jane Child and "Don't Wanna' Fall in Love", Babyface with "Whip Appeal", Lisa Stansfield dropped with "All Around the World", Aerosmith's 18th career hit "What It Takes" and Janet Jackson moved from 17 to 10 with "Alright".
+Heart was up with "All I Wanna' Do Is Make Love To You".
+The rest of the Top 10: Jane Child and "Don't Wanna' Fall In Love", Babyface with "Whip Appeal", Lisa Stansfield dropped with "All Around The World", Aerosmith's 18th career hit "What It Takes" and Janet Jackson moved from 17 to 10 with "Alright".

-1990: Rod Stewart and Ronald Isley remained at the #1 spot on the Adult Contemporary chart for the third week with "This Old Heart of Mine".
+1990: Rod Stewart and Ronald Isley remained at the #1 spot on the Adult Contemporary chart for the third week with "This Old Heart Of Mine".

 1992: The Beach Boys appeared on the ABC-TV show Full House.